 For example, you may need to add supplemental information to each instance of a recurring card.
 To do so, choose This card each time you click a recurring task to add a specific description.
 A new card with this description will be added to Trello.
 You can create as many exceptions as you need.

-How to mark a single instance of a recurring card complete
+Complete a single instance of a recurring card

 Right-click the relevant copy of the card in the Planyway calendar and choose Mark as complete.

 Then, choose This card in the editing dialog that appears.

 This entry will be treated as an exception, so you can mark it complete without affecting other entries.

 Important: All exceptions you make are still part of a single recurring Trello card.
 If you later choose to edit All cards, all exceptions will be removed and replaced with regular entries.